M.R. Norm's 71' * Challenger Funny Car*

 The supercharged 426 CI Hemi V-8 engine hosts four-port Hilborn fuel injection and a Bowers magnesium blower.
 A magneto provides the spark, chrome valve covers give it some eye appeal and Zoomie headers get the nitro fumes into the atmosphere.

 Since Dyer was busy driving, only an oil pressure gauge was there to tell him what was going on with the engine.
-A Moon gas pedal made it go, and a parachute slowed it down from 200 MPH.
+Top speed was in the 200 MPH range.
 The body shell is done in blue metal flake, lettered with Norm's Toy on the front spoiler and Grand-Spaulding Dodge livery down the sides.

-Crow safety belts keep the driver safe.
+SFI safety belts keep the driver safe.
 The detailing is so extensive, with a chrome cover on the Dana 60 differential housing, vintage Halibrand magnesium wheels were color matched with the same paint found on the body and vintage-style racing tires.
-Perhaps most importantly, after its retirement, this car was on display at the legendary Grand-Spaulding Dodge showroom for a number of years,

 This is an original ad for men's slacks featuring the 1971 MR. Norms Challenger Funny Car!